enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

                      instance, this is the number of divisions along theta and phi.

+        :scalars: optional scalar data.

+        :scale_factor: scale factor of the glyphs used to represent the vertices, in fancy_mesh mode.
+Must be a float.
+                       Default: 0.05

+        :scale_mode: the scaling mode for the glyphs ('vector', 'scalar', or 'none').

+        :transparent: make the opacity of the actor depend on the scalar.

+        :tube_radius: radius of the tubes used to represent the lines, in mesh mode.
+If None, simple lines are used.

         :tube_sides: number of sides of the tubes used to represent the lines.
 Must be an integer.
 Default: 6

+        :vmax: vmax is used to scale the colormap
+               If None, the max of the data will be used

+        :vmin: vmin is used to scale the colormap
+               If None, the min of the data will be used